 I wouldn’t recommend talking about a huge disaster.
 If you made a massive mistake that cost a past company $2 million, I’d keep quiet and find a “less scary” story.

 So it’s a bit of a “balancing act”… Pick a real failure but don’t talk about a disaster that severely hurt your company.

 Those are the mistakes to avoid when answering, “tell me about a time when you failed.”

 Next, let’s look at some sample answers so you can build confidence and practice.

 “I was managing a project for one of our biggest clients in my previous company, and I was so eager to please them that I told them we could finish the project within 2 weeks.
-I thought this was doable, but it ended up taking 3 weeks and they were not happy.
+I thought this was doable, but it ended up taking three weeks and they were not happy.
 Looking back, I realized I should have been more conservative in my estimate to the client.
 I realized that a client isn’t going to be upset if you’re clear about the timeline in advance, but they are going to be disappointed if you promise something and then don’t deliver.
-So I took this experience and used it to become much better at managing expectations of clients during projects I oversee.
-For example, on the next project with a different client, I told them it’d take 4 weeks and we finished in 3.
+So I took this experience and used it to become much better at managing the expectations of clients during projects I oversee.
+For example, on the next project with a different client, I told them it’d take four weeks and we finished in three.
 They were very happy about this.”